jhxie/ParallelSortingByRegularSampling/README.md

 cd src
 mpiexec -n 1 ./psrs -h
 ```
-For example, to obtain the running time of one process quick sort to be used as
+For example, to obtain the mean sorting time and standard deviation of one
-a baseline for comparison:
+process quick sort to be used as a baseline for comparison:
 ```bash
 mpiexec -n 1 ./psrs -l 10000000 -r 7 -s 10 -w 5
 ```